About Kurt Smith

 Is it safe to purchase a Ballpark E-Guide from this site?

 It is as safe as buying from someone on eBay; you can pay through PayPal or major credit card.
-You download/purchase the E-Guides through HP MagCloud, the on-demand publishing service, and they handle the credit card end of it.
+You download/purchase the E-Guides through MagCloud, the on-demand publishing service, and they handle the credit card end of it.
 You can view their service here.

 I will learn nothing about your personal or account information, since I do not deal with that part of it.
 Not that you wouldn’t be able to trust me, of course, but the transaction is handled through another service.